If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Rule 1: Don't Do This

-The first golden rule is replacing a letter in the logotype with a suitable symbol or image; this is something that many inexperienced designers prefer doing.
+The first golden rule is replacing a letter in the logotype with a suitable symbol or image, which many inexperienced designers prefer doing.
 But wait, can it be that bad?

-As an example, we'll take a look at a popular British television program where aspiring marketers and businesspeople battle to be the sole working partner of a well-known tycoon.
+For example, we'll look at a popular British television program where aspiring marketers and businesspeople battle to be the sole working partner of a well-known tycoon.

 Parents want their babies to be alive after they feed them their food, so it doesn't inspire the best confidence in a product intended for babies.
-Nevertheless, this didn't happen just once on the show; it occurred numerous times.
-Another example we find here with the cruise ship experience and logo design.
+Nevertheless, this only happened once on the show; it occurred numerous times—another example we find here with the cruise ship experience and logo design.

-The point is that many inexperienced logo designers immediately think of changing a letter in the logotype with a symbol or image, but this is something that should be entirely skipped.
+The point is that many inexperienced logo designers immediately think of changing a letter in the logotype with a symbol or image, but this should be entirely skipped.

 The Remedy